Study at a University dedicated to health science education!

 St. Ambrose University was the first university in Iowa to offer an accredited program leading to a registered occupational therapist degree.
 Built upon that strong foundation, the OTD curriculum, which requires three years of coursework that includes fieldwork and internships, emphasizes occupational justice and occupational participation for people of all ages and abilities.
 Each student develops an advanced area of knowledge and skill concluding in a final doctoral project and internship experience.

 Students engage in interactive learning in state of the art labs housed in the Center for Health Sciences Education (CHSE) and have multiple opportunities to work with students in other professional programs within the university and in the student led Interprofessional Health Clinic.
 The OT Department also has an Assistive Technology Outreach Service that is a resource center for students and offers free services to clients and health care professionals at the CHSE and through Jim's Place, a home demonstration center highlighting innovative, independent living solutions.

-The Occupational Therapy entry-level doctoral program at St. Ambrose University has applied for accreditation and has been granted candidacy status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association, Inc. A self-study will be reviewed by April 2017 with an on-site visit and decision on full accreditation anticipated by April 2018.
+The Occupational Therapy entry-level doctoral program at St. Ambrose University has applied for accreditation and has been granted candidacy status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association, Inc. A self-study will be reviewed November 2017 with an on-site visit and decision on full accreditation anticipated by August 2018.

 The St. Ambrose University Doctor of Occupational Therapy (OTD) Program develops ethical, innovative, and sensitive health professionals engaged in life-long learning who serve as socially responsive individuals dedicated to optimizing the occupational participation of others in a diverse and global society.